-- 21.1 The Trust is to have a Board of Directors, which shall comprise both Executive and Non-Executive Directors. - 21.2 The Board of Directors is to comprise: - 21.2.1 a non-executive Chair - 21.2.2 6 other Non-Executive Directors (one of which may be elected by the Council of Governors as the Senior Independent Director); and - 21.2.3 6 Executive Directors. - 21.3 One of the Executive Directors shall be the Chief Executive. - 21.4 The Chief Executive shall be the Accounting Officer. - 21.5 One of the Executive Directors shall be the Finance Director. - 21.6 One of the Executive Directors is to be a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984). - 21.7 One of the Executive Directors is to be a registered nurse or a registered midwife. - 21.8 One of the Non-executive Directors is to be, or have been in the past, a registered medical practitioner, registered dentist, registered nurse, registered midwife, registered pharmacist or other healthcare professional registered with the Health and Care Professions Council.
+- 21.1 The Trust is to have a Board of Directors, which shall comprise both Executive and Non-Executive Directors. - 21.2 The Board of Directors should include an appropriate combination of executive and non-executive directors (and in particular, independent non-executive directors) such that no individual or small group of individuals can dominate the board's decision taking. - 21.3 All directors should be able to exercise one full vote, with the chairperson having a second or casting vote on occasions where voting is tied. - 21.4 The Board of Directors is to comprise: - 21.4.1 a non-executive Chair - 21.4.2 up to 6 other Non-Executive Directors (one of which may be nominated by the Board, and noted by the Council of Governors, as the Senior Independent Director); and - 21.4.3 up to 6 Executive Directors. - 21.5 One of the Executive Directors shall be the Chief Executive. - 21.6 The Chief Executive shall be the Accounting Officer. - 21.7 One of the Executive Directors shall be the Finance Director. - 21.8 One of the Executive Directors is to be a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984). - 21.9 One of the Executive Directors is to be a registered nurse or a registered midwife.

+21.10 One of the Non-executive Directors is to be, or have been in the past, a registered medical practitioner, registered dentist, registered nurse, registered midwife, registered pharmacist or other healthcare professional registered with the Health and Care Professions Council.

-22. BOARD OF DIRECTORS -GENERAL DUTY
+22. BOARD OF DIRECTORS - GENERAL DUTY